A CykoMetrix Spotlight Production

 That is a great story.
 I like the globe-trotting there, Greg.
 Nice of you to join us in the spotlight.

 Greg Magennis: Thank you so much.
-Sylvain, I just love your sense of humor, I don't know how you would describe my status.
-Certainly, I feel very connected to both South Africa and Canada and deeply grateful by the way for Canada welcoming me as Canadians do.
+Sylvain, I just love your sense of humor and I’m a metro, I don’t how you would describe my status.
+Certainly, I feel very connected to both South Africa and Canada and deeply grateful by the way for Canada welcoming me as only Canadians can.

 Sylvain: With an apology?